Crisis Resources and Hotlines

 Are you a concerned UA faculty/staff member?
 CAPS also has a Call and Consult program to assist UA staff and faculty when student problems come to their attention.
 Call and Consult can be reached at 520-621-3334.

 Are you a concerned friend?
-Concerned friends can find out more about helping a friend who might be experiencing problems through our Friend 2 Friend website.
+Concerned friends can find out more about helping a friend who might be experiencing problems through our How to Help a Friend page.

 - The Trevor Lifeline is a 24/7 suicide hotline: 866-4-U-TREVOR (1-866-488-7386)

 - TrevorChat: Online instant messaging available 7 days a week, 3 pm - 10 pm ET (12 pm -- 7 pm PT)

 - TrevorText: Confidential and secure resource that provides live help for LGBTQ youth with a trained specialist, over text messages.
 Text TREVOR to 1-202-304-1200 (available 7 days a week, 3 pm - 10 pm ET, 12 pm -- 7 pm PT)

 SAMHSA Treatment Referral Hotline (Substance Abuse): 1-800-662-HELP (1-800-662-4357)

 Sexual Assault Crisis Line (24/7): 800-400-1001 520-327-7273 http://www.sacasa.org

 Circle of 6: Prevent violence before it happens, stay safe, and stay close to your inner circle with the Circle of 6 safety app.